edwardjrp/callcenter_manager/README.md

 #TODO

-- Cant create several clients in a row because the add button looses its event binding
+- <del>Cant create several clients in a row because the add button looses its event binding</del>

+- the test above does not pass if the phone number are the same and the ext are different

-- Currently is not clearing the user data when I clear the ext only is i replace it
+- Currently is not clearing the user data when I clear the ext only working for replace

-- Need to format phone on blur
+- <del>Need to format phone on blur</del>

 - Need to add idnumber